My mother Sally Challen killed my abusive father – so why did I feel shame about being a survivor?

 “So having that safe space, like the Refuge house that this campaign is building – a place where there’s help and experts who can tell you what abuse is, and help you rebuild – would have been amazingly transformative if this is what happened today for a child like me.
 Refuges offer that lock-off point, away from fear, and a respite for survivors and children to try and make sense of the future, but also understand what’s happened to them.”

-Despite the necessity of women’s refuge shelters, still every hour two women are turned away from their doors – a lack of funding means there is simply not enough provisions to deal with the prolific abuse that women are subjected to every day, up and down the country.
+Despite the necessity of women’s refuge shelters, still every hour two women are turned away from their doors – a lack of funding means there are simply not enough provisions to deal with the prolific abuse that women are subjected to every day, up and down the country.

 “Removing a perpetrator from the home is often simply not safe as they will likely always return, yet for the last decade budget cuts have decimated many safe houses.”